<SYSTEMDRIVE>:\Users\<USERNAME>\AppData\Roaming\Microsoft\Windows\Recent\*.lnk

 registry keys.

-These automatically created and updated shortcut files
+These automatically created and updated shortcut files are not deleted upon

 deletion of their associated files.

-format is also used for entries within the
+The shortcut files format is also used for entries within the

-and CustomDestinations
+AutomaticDestinations and CustomDestinations

-files (introduced in Windows 7
+JumpLists files (introduced in Windows 7).

 Information of interest